mihaicris-adoreme/cordial-ios-sdk/README.md

 ```
 [cordialAPI sendContactOrderWithOrder:order];
 ```

-The `order` object specifies things like orderId, storeId, customerId, billing and shipping addresses.
+`order`- used to specify order parameters such as orderID, storeID, customerID, billing and shipping addresses, etc.

-## Post a cart
+## Post to Cart
-When a user updates the cart, the app should notify the Cordial backed by calling the `CordialApi.upsertCart` method:
+Updates to contact's cart can be sent to Cordial by calling the `CordialApi.upsertCart` method:

 &nbsp;&nbsp;&nbsp;&nbsp;Swift:
 ___